Growth-friendly Fiscal Rules?: Safeguarding Public Investment from Budget Cuts through Fiscal Rule Design

-Fiscal adjustment episodes tend to be accompanied by large public investment cuts, contributing to the well-documented pro-cyclical bias in public capital expenditures.
-We study patterns of public investment behavior during fiscal consolidations in a sample of 75 advanced and emerging economies during 1990-2018 and find that results differ significantly depending on fiscal rule design.
-Fiscal rules can be "flexible," which are rules that include mechanisms to accommodate exogenous shocks (e.g., cyclically adjusted fiscal targets, well-defined escape clauses, and differential treatment of investment expenditures) or "rigid"--i.e., establishing numerical limits on fiscal targets without taking into account flexible features.
-We find that in countries with either no fiscal rule, or with a rigid fiscal rule, a fiscal consolidation of at least 2 percent of GDP is associated with a 9 percent cut in public investment, on average.
-In countries with flexible fiscal rules, however, the decline in public investment is less than 2 percent on average.
-The results hold after controlling for possible endogeneity bias in the estimations.
-We show that by reducing pro-cyclical biases in public investment spending, flexible fiscal rules can add a growth-enhancing dimension to the fiscal sustainability concerns that have been the focus of fiscal rules to date.
+We show that some types of fiscal rules can mitigate the well-known procyclical bias in public capital expenditures.
+Past research has found that fiscal adjustment episodes coincide with large public investment cuts, a pattern we also document in a sample of 75 advanced and emerging economies during 1990-2018.
+However, we find that the behavior of public investment during fiscal consolidations differs significantly depending on fiscal rule design.
+Fiscal rules can be flexible, meaning that they include mechanisms to accommodate exogenous shocks (e.g., cyclically adjusted fiscal targets, well-defined escape clauses, and differential treatment of investment expenditures) or rigid, meaning they establish numerical limits on fiscal aggregates without taking into account flexible features.
+We find that in countries with either no fiscal rule or with a rigid fiscal rule, a fiscal consolidation of at least 2 percent of GDP is associated with an average 10 percent reduction in public investment.
+Under flexible fiscal rules, the negative effect of fiscal adjustments on public investment vanishes.
+These results hold after controlling for possible endogeneity bias in the estimations.
+We show that by reducing procyclical biases in public investment, flexible fiscal rules can add a growth-enhancing dimension to fiscal sustainability concerns that have typically been the focus of fiscal rules in the past.